HdrHistogram/HdrHistogramJS/README.md

   = histogram.copyCorrectedForCoordinatedOmission(100);
 ```

-## Boosting performances with WebAssembly (since HdrHistogramJS v2)
+## Boosting performances with WebAssembly

 Since version 2, HdrHistogramJS leverages on WebAssembly to speed up computations.
 Depending on the use case, the performance boost can be as high as twice as fast :)
-Everything has been done to make your life easier when using HdrHistogramJS WebAssembly impelmentation, but since the usage a little bit different WebAssembly is not enabled by default.
+Everything has been done to make your life easier when using HdrHistogramJS WebAssembly implementation, but since the usage a little bit different WebAssembly is not enabled by default.
 To benefit from WebAssembly performance boost, there are three things to take care of:

 - Bootstrap the HdrHistogramJS WebAssembly module at application startup